aiijunior/aquaticswimtrack11/README.md

     CREATE POLICY "Public can read competition info" ON public.competition_info FOR SELECT USING (true);
     DROP POLICY IF EXISTS "Admins can update competition info" ON public.competition_info;
     CREATE POLICY "Admins can update competition info" ON public.competition_info FOR UPDATE USING (auth.role() = 'authenticated');
+    -- FIX: Add INSERT policy for authenticated users.
+    DROP POLICY IF EXISTS "Admins can insert competition info" ON public.competition_info;
+    CREATE POLICY "Admins can insert competition info" ON public.competition_info FOR INSERT WITH CHECK (auth.role() = 'authenticated');

     -- Table for Swimmers
     CREATE TABLE IF NOT EXISTS public.swimmers (